-Bosnia: Environment directives for large coal TPPs may change energy balance and increase the net imports of electricity23.
-July 2015. / SEE Energy News
+Bosnia: Environment directives for large coal TPPs may change energy balance and increase the net imports of electricity, SEE Energy News

 EU environment directives indicate decommissioning or renewal of four coal fired power plants complexes, Tuzla, Gacko, Ugljevik and Kakanj.

 Whether the European environmental rules will worsen the already difficult financial and social conditions in Republika Srpska and Federation of Bosnia and Herzegovina?
 That is the question posed after directives from Brussels according to which countries in the region should reduce emissions of hiking gas emissions by 80 percent by 2050th, what according to research of Network foundation for changes of South-Eastern Europe provides reconstruction or even the closure of four energy giants in BiH -thermal power plants Tuzla, Gacko, Ugljevik and Kakanj, and already in the next ten years.

 In addition to the question of how really we pollute the environment, directives from Brussels are particularly concerned when it comes to Republika Srpska, what the position of the energy sector is – drives Gacko and Ugljevik are important part of it- the most important economic sector and source of income and jobs.
 Judging by the Energy Development Strategy of RS until 2030th, which adopted RS Parliament three years ago, shutdown of these plants is not an option, since it is, on the contrary, planned reconstruction of existing thermal capacities and construction of new ones, but with modern combustion technology.